JuhaKarvanen/MI_and_full_law/README.md

 Files
 * examples_dosearch.R, Derives the identifying functionals for the examples
-* simulation_examples.R, Simulation experiments, reproduces Table 1, 2 and 3
+* simulation_examples.R, Simulation experiments, reproduces Tables 1, 2 and 3